-Infants are not simply anatomically scaled-down adults.
+Children are not simply anatomically scaled-down adults.
 Therefore, aerosol drug administration differs fundamentally in infants and children.
-Cognitive ability (i.e., understanding how and when to use a device and drug) and physical ability (i.e., coordination to use that device) as well as age-related anatomic and physiologic factors (i.e., airway size, respiratory rate, lung volumes) create substantial challenges for effective aerosol delivery at each stage of development.
-70-73,94-95 When respiratory therapists gain a clear understanding of these challenges, they can optimize aerosol drug delivery and its therapeutic outcomes in less developed patients.
-This section explores the challenges and solutions that may optimize aerosol drug delivery in infants and pediatrics.
+Cognitive ability (i.e., understanding how and when to use a device and drug) and physical ability (i.e., coordination to use that device) as well as age-related anatomic and physiologic factors (i.e., airway size, respiratory rate, lung volumes) create substantial challenges for effective aerosol delivery at each stage of development.^{70-73,77,94-95} When respiratory therapists gain a clear understanding of these challenges, they can optimize aerosol drug delivery and its therapeutic outcomes in less developed patients.
+This section explores the challenges and solutions that may optimize aerosol drug delivery in infants and children.